”

 - Dizziness: Frequent light-headedness or fainting spells

-If you notice these symptoms, consult your doctor promptly.
+If you notice these symptoms, it is crucial to consult your doctor promptly for blood tests and personalised advice.

-Pregnant women often need additional iron to prevent iron deficiency anaemia and to support baby development.
-Doctors may recommend an iron tablet during pregnancy to ensure sufficient iron intake.
+Pregnant women often need additional iron to prevent iron deficiency anaemia and to support the baby’s development.
+Doctors may recommend an iron tablet during pregnancy to ensure sufficient iron intake, especially when dietary intake is insufficient or anaemia is diagnosed [4].

-- Take iron supplements with vitamin C-rich foods to enhance iron absorption.
+- Take iron supplements with Vitamin C-rich foods or a glass of water to enhance iron absorption.

-- Avoid taking iron supplements with calcium-rich foods, as calcium can interfere with iron absorption.
+- Avoid taking iron supplements with calcium-rich foods or milk, as calcium can interfere with iron absorption.

 - Follow the recommended dosage provided by your healthcare provider.